Borys Todurov: Support in the Anti-terroristic operation (ATO) zone

 Borys Todurov has visited the combat operational zone more than 10 times since the beginning of the war in the Donbass region of Ukraine.
 There he conducts surgeries on the spot and makes charitable donations of medicines and military uniforms to Ukrainian soldiers.

 In the summer of 2014, he visited Slovyansk, Donetsk region.
 Doctors brought medicines and took three wounded warriors for treatment at The Heart Institute.

 In addition, Borys Todurov makes surgery for civilians from the ATO zone.
 He conducts advisory receptions in Kramatorsk, Bakhmut, Severodonetsk and Lysychansk.

 In Donetsk and Lugansk regions, all highly specialized medical institutions of the cardiological profile remained on territories under occupation (ORDLO), and people left without healthcare.
-To solve the problem Todurov for his own money organized preparations for launching the branches of The Heart Institute in both regions.
+To solve the problem Todurov for his own money organised preparations for launching the branches of The Heart Institute in both regions.
 As an argument, it was stated that it was possible to follow the example of Cleveland Clinic (USA) and to spread the expertise of a well-established center in other regions.
 However, the Acting Minister Suprun and her team did not allow the activity of the branches, referring to the discrepancy with the plans for the decentralization reform.

+There are reports on social media on 10 November 2023 of Borys Todurov having been conscripted into the Ukrainian army working as a doctor.